Mamena2020/fireme/README.md

 Or you just setup the .env `AUTH_GET_CURRENT_USER_ON_REQUEST=true` and you can access current authenticated user by access `req.user`.

 Before using `JwtAuth.GetUser()`, ensure that you have set up your `User` model inside the `AuthConfig` in the `core/config/Auth.js` file.
-It is crucial that your User model has a `refresh_token` column, as `JwtAuth.GetUser()` will retrieve the user instance based on the `refresh_token` by default.
+It is crucial that your User model has a `refresh_token` field, as `JwtAuth.GetUser()` will retrieve the user instance based on the `refresh_token` by default.
 However, if you prefer to retrieve the current authenticated user in a different manner, you can modify the `JwtAuth.GetUser()` function to suit your needs in `core/auth/JwtAuth.js` file.

 ```
    class AuthConfig {